 The Department of Clinical and Applied Movement Sciences offers a Bachelor of Science in Athletic Training accredited by the Commission on Accreditation of Athletic Training Education; Bachelor of Science in Health with a concentration in Exercise Science that is accredited by the Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation for the Exercise Sciences; Master of Science in Health with a concentration in Exercise Science and Chronic Disease; and Doctorate of Physical Therapy accredited by the Commission on Accreditation in Physical Therapy Education.

 The Hicks Honors College offers a comprehensive four-year program with multiple options to meet student career goals and aspirations through experiential learning in an interdisciplinary setting.
 The program is individualized to enable students to distinguish themselves by providing opportunities to make valuable connections, gain access to resources, and build exceptional credentials.

 The Hicks Honors College presents an exciting diversity of courses, professors, and types of learning experiences designed to help students be successful in any major or career interest.

 Requirements for these degrees are enumerated in sections of the University catalog dealing with the colleges, divisions, and institutional programs.

 The Office of the Dean of the College of Arts & Sciences coordinates university services for the general education offerings.
-Any questions about the general education program should be directed to the Office of the Dean of the College of Arts and Sciences.
+Questions about this program should be directed to this office.

 As a part of the State University System, UNF is subject to the terms and conditions of Florida's Postsecondary Education Articulation Agreement.
 The Articulation Agreement provides a basic framework within which students who complete associate of arts degree (AA) programs at a Florida state university or a public community or junior college under specified conditions are assured of admission to a state university and the acceptance of their general education program and AA course work.